Program Category: PhD Programs

 |Degree Programs:||Full Time|

 For the Ecology and Evolutionary Biology PhD program, an undergraduate major in one of the natural sciences is required.
 It is also desirable that students have had course work in calculus, physics, chemistry, statistics, genetics, ecology, evolution, and other areas of organismal biology.
-Prior field biology experience is strongly recommended.
+Prior research experience in a relevant area is strongly recommended.
 Students are admitted to begin only in the fall semester.
 Applicants must also contact a full-time or adjunct faculty member with whom the applicant is interested in working and who may act as the applicant's dissertation sponsor.

 Columbia has offered a PhD specialization in Evolutionary Primatology for over two decades as part of the New York Consortium in Evolutionary Primatology (NYCEP).
 NYCEP, a consortium of the City University of New York, Columbia University, New York University, the American Museum of Natural History, and the Wildlife Conservation Society, provides a multi-institutional venue for doctoral-level training, which emphasizes all aspects of the behavioral, morphological, and evolutionary biology of primates.
 Course offerings in this program are coordinated across the NYCEP institutions.